eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 Now, without your vote, either $$B$$ or $$C$$ could be eliminated first, leading to either $$A$$ or $$C$$ winning.
 Your sincere vote for $$A$$ first would be completely inconsequential, because it only matters how the votes for $$B$$ and $$C$$ are distributed.
 However, if you vote strategically for $$B$$ first, then you guarantee that $$C$$ is eliminated first, leading to $$B$$ winning for sure.

 But if you had instead voted for your *least* favorite $$C$$ first, then $$B$$ would be eliminated first, leading to your favorite $$A$$ winning for sure!
 In this case, voting for your least favorite candidate has led to your most preferred candidate winning!

+Therefore, in both plurality and RCV, strategic voting can improve a voter's outcome, at the cost of sincerity.
+A voter sometimes has to betray their honest preferences, or even vote for their least favorite candidate, in order to achieve their best possible outcome.

 ## Issues with Dichotomous Preferences